offbynull/learn/Bioinformatics/input/input.md

 CCCT
 ```

 In the graph above, an artificial edge is inserted between CCT and TTA to create a balanced graph.
-With this balanced graph, a path that touches lal nodes can found by finding the Eulerian cycle from the original starting from the original root node (TTA).
-The artificial edge will show up at the end of the Eulerian cycle (CCT to TTA), and as such can be dropped.
+With this balanced graph, a path that walks all edges (fragment_SEQs) can found by finding the Eulerian cycle from the original root node (TTA).
+The artificial edge will show up at the end of the Eulerian cycle (CCT to TTA), and as such can be dropped from the path.

 ##### K-universal String Algorithm